clearcare/django-rest-framework-drilldown/README.rst

     ``/invoices/?requires_authorization=True``

-    1. Add 'requires_authorization' to the ignore list in the API view:
+    1. Add your field to the ignore list in the API view:
         ``ignore = ['requires_authorizaton']``

     2. Add the logic for handling the new filter to ``get_base_query()`` in the API view::